What Is Test Anxiety (And How It Affects Students)

 Test anxiety is more than feeling a little nervous before a test.
 For students who struggle with test anxiety, a bit of pre-exam nervousness turns into debilitating feelings of worry, dread, and fear, which can negatively impact performance.

 Students can struggle with test anxiety at any age.
-For many students, test anxiety rises sharply in students in Grades 2 to 4 and remains high as they move through middle school and high school.
+For many students, test anxiety rises sharply in students in Grades 2 to 4 and remains high as they move through middle school and high school, and sometimes remedies like the best CBD gummies can help the students reduce anxiety and feel better.

 The Effects Of Test Anxiety On Students